All Episodes

 She doesn't stand for any of those things.

-Oh, it's gonna be interesting to watch.
+Oh, it's going to be interesting to watch.

-Uh, we're gonna continue to follow the race.
+We're going to continue to follow the race.

 If people want to get in touch with you, your campaign, how do they do it?

-Jack4NJ.com, and that's the number for Jack4NJ.com.
+Jack4NJ.com, and that's the number for jack4nj.com.

 And thank you for asking, Sean.